+1. On the home page, what does ODNZ encourage you to do?

-- 1. How many people are currently waiting for an organ or tissue transplant? - 2.
-Go to the "Facts and Myths" page - a.
-Name two organs that can be donated up to 65 years old. - b.
-What tissues can be donated in New Zealand? - 3.
-Go to the "Frequently Asked Questions" (FAQ's) page - a.
+2. Go to "About donation"

+- a.
+Name two organs that can only be donated up to 65 years old. - b.
+Name two organs or tissues that can be donated at any age.

+3. Go to "Questions about donation"

+- a.
 Can you donate an organ while you are still alive? - b.
-Can people who wear glasses donate their eyes for corneal transplantation? - 4.
-Go to the "Have the Conversation Today" page - a.
+Can people who wear glasses donate their eyes for corneal transplantation?

+4. Go to "Become a donor"

+- a.
 What does ODNZ believe is the most important step in deciding to become a donor? - b.
 How can you indicate your wish to become an organ donor in New Zealand? - c.
-Why is it important to talk to your family about your wishes to be an organ donor? - 5.
-Go to the "Myths" and "FAQ's pages - a.
-Can you still donate organs if you have lived in the UK?
-If yes, what organs can be donated? - b.
-Up to what age can you donate your organs? - c.
-What are two factors that are considered before organs are allocated to recipients? - d.
-"I've ticked donor on my licence that's all I need to do."
-True or false? - e.
-Up to what age can you donate your skin? - f.
-Where is the skin retrieved from? - 6.
-Go to "About ODNZ" - a.
-How many hours a day is a donor coordinator available to receive referrals of potential donors? - b.
-What does the ODNZ logo symbolise? - 7.
-Go to "Statistics" - a.
+Why is it important to talk to your family about your wishes to be an organ donor?

+5. Go to "About transplants"

+- a.
+What did Wiremu Keepa do one year to the day after receiving his new heart? - b.
+What are two factors that are considered before organs are allocated to recipients? - c.
+How long do people wait for an organ transplant? - d.
+How many people are on the waiting list for an organ transplant in New Zealand?
+What percentage of this total is for kidneys? - e.
+What is the success rate for a pancreas transplant after five years? - f.
+Who is responsible for retrieving donated organs from people who have died the transplant units or tissue banks? - g.
+Where is the New Zealand Liver Transplant Unit based?

+6. Go to "About us"

+- a.
+How many hours a day is a donor co-ordinator available to receive referrals of potential donors? - b.
+What does the ODNZ logo symbolise?

+7. Go to "Newsroom"

+- a.
 What is currently the second most common cause of organ donor death? - b.
-Were there more organ donors in New Zealand last year or in the previous year? - c.
+Were there more donors in New Zealand last year or in the previous year? - c.
 Last year, what organs were transplanted the most?
+The least?

-The least? - 8.
-Go to "Donation & Recipient Stories" - a.
+8. Go to "Stories"

+- a.
 Did Elizabeth donate or receive a kidney? - b.
 What did Jacob donate that saved the lives of three other children? - c.
-What was Marcella cooking when she received the call to say a heart was available for her?
+What was Marcella doing when she received the call to say that a heart was available for her?

-- 1. There are around 550 people currently waiting for an organ or tissue transplant
+ORGAN DONATION QUIZ ANSWERS

+- 1. Talk to your family

-- 2. "Facts and Myths"
+- 2. "About donation"

 - a.
-Heart, lungs, liver, kidneys
+Heart, lung, pancreas

 - b.
-Eyes, heart valves and skin

-- 3. "FAQ's"
+Kidney, liver, skin

+3. "Questions about donation"

 - a.
-Yes, in some cases a kidney or part of the liver
+Yes, in some cases a kidney or a part of the liver - b.

-- b.
 Yes

-- 4. "Have the Conversation Today"
+4. "Become a donor"

 - a.
-Having a conversation with your family or whanau about donation

-- b.
-You can indicate this when applying for your driver's licence or renewing your licence

-- c.
-They make the final decision
+Talking to your family about your wishes - b.
+Indicate this when you apply for your driver's licence or renew your licence. - c.
+They make the final decision.

-- 5. "Myths" and "FAQ's"
+5. "About transplants"

 - a.
-Yes.
-You can donate your kidneys, liver, heart, lungs and pancreas
+He completed the 10 km walk in the Fletcher Challenge Marathon.

 - b.
-People of all ages can be considered for organ donation
+Blood group, tissue typing, height and weight compatibility, medical urgency, time on the waiting list

 - c.
-Blood group, tissue typing, height and weight compatibility, medical urgency, time on the waiting list.
+Some will wait months, some will wait years, some will die waiting.

 - d.
-False.
-Ticking 'donor' on your licence is an indication of your interest only, not an official organ donation register.
-The most important thing you can do is to have a conversation with your family (or those people you are closest to) and let them know your wishes.
+Over 400; 75%

 - e.
-People of all ages can donate skin.
+87%

 - f.
-If you are a skin donor, a thin layer of skin is removed from the front and back of the thighs only.
+Transplant units

+- g.
+Auckland

-- 6. "About ODNZ"
+6. "About us"

 - a.
-24 hours
+24 hours - b.
+The donor, the family of the donor, and the recipient a, b, and c.
+Answers will vary.

+7. "Newsroom"

+8. "Stories"

+- a.
+She donated a kidney altruistically.

 - b.
-The donor, the family of the donor and the recipient

-- 7. "Statistics"

-Answers to a,b and c can be found on the "Statistics" page and will vary depending on the statistics for the previous year.
+Heart valves

-- 8. "Donation & Recipient Stories" - a.
-Elizabeth donated a kidney altruistically - b.
-Heart valves - c.
-Marcella was cooking chicken in a crock pot for her family's dinner.
+- c.
+Cooking chicken for her family's dinner